 - 1. The teaching regulations of each bachelor's degree and master's degree program, including each single-cycle master's degree program, may make provision for one or more curricula, consisting of the body of university educational activities, possible non-university activities and prerequisite courses that students must complete in order to be awarded the academic qualification. - The study plan of each student includes compulsory activities, optional activities and freely chosen activities within the constraints set by the academic program class and program specifications.
-All of the activities are commensurate with the number of credits set therefor in the relevant academic program specifications.

-Luiss University affords its students the opportunity of supplementing their study plan by choosing certain additional activities designed to develop broad cognitive and behavioral skills, activities for which credits may be granted if so decided by the Academic Senate.

-A study plan is valid and will be approved solely where the entire body of activities contemplated therein is consistent with the constraints set by the academic program class and program specifications and the plan entails the earning of a number of credits no lower than that required to be awarded the relevant academic qualification.

-2. Credits earned following exams passed for courses over and above those required to complete the program for the awarding of the relevant academic qualification will still be officially registered in the student's university academic record and may lead to subsequent recognition in accordance with law.
+All of the activities are commensurate with the number of credits set therefor in the relevant academic program specifications. - It is possible for a student to obtain their academic qualification with an individual study plan, which includes educational activities that are different from those outlined in the relevant academic regulations, on condition that they are consistent with the academic program specifications of the academic program of the student's year of enrolment. - Luiss University affords its students the opportunity of supplementing their study plan by choosing certain additional activities designed to develop broad cognitive and behavioral skills, activities for which credits may be granted if so decided by the Academic Senate. - A study plan is valid and will be approved solely where the entire body of activities contemplated therein is consistent with the constraints set by the academic program class and program specifications and the plan entails the earning of a number of credits no lower than that required to be awarded the relevant academic qualification. - 2.
+Credits earned following exams passed for courses over and above those required to complete the program for the awarding of the relevant academic qualification will still be officially registered in the student's university academic record and may lead to subsequent recognition in accordance with law.